sigmavirus24/github3.py/docs/repos.rst

 None of these objects should be instantiated directly by the user (developer).
 These are here for reference only.

+**When listing repositories in any context, GitHub refuses to return a number of attributes, e.g., source and parent.
+If you require these, call the refresh method on the repository object to make a second call to the API and retrieve those attributes.**

 More information for about this class can be found in the official `documentation <http://developer.github.com/v3/repos>`_ and in various other sections of the GitHub documentation.